nanoporetech/DTR-phage-pipeline/README.md

 2. The second section of `config.yml` ('Editing optional') contains software parameters that can be adjusted, but should perform sufficiently well in most cases using the default values.

-### Pipeline execution
+## Pipeline execution
 The full pipeline, starting from raw reads and ending with nanopore-polished phage genomes, can be executed in multiple steps.

+### *Step 1*
 The first step provides summary plots for the input reads, identifies reads containing DTR sequences, creates k-mer count vectors, embeds these vectors into 2-d via [UMAP](https://github.com/lmcinnes/umap), and calls bins in the embedding via [HDBSCAN](https://github.com/lmcinnes/HDBSCAN).
 ```
 snakemake --use-conda -p -j <nproc> -r all_kmer_count_and_bin
 ```